 The best of Spring: Cara Cara Oranges & Rhubarb

 If you’ve never had a cara cara orange before, let me tell you- they are amazing!
 They are actually much sweeter than the traditional orange you may find at the supermarket and have a pink flesh that resembles a grapefruit.
 The other interesting thing about cara cara oranges is that they are seedless and contain little pith (the bitter white part between the orange peel and fruit).
 This makes them the perfect candidate for jam making!
 I am no canning expert, so I recommend eating this jam in 1-2 weeks.
 Believe me, it won’t last longer than that anyway!

 The other featured ingredient in this galette is rhubarb.
 Now, can I tell you all a secret?
 Before this year, I’d never tasted rhubarb!
-Seriously, until I was introduced to the world of food blogging, this was a seasonal fruit I always passed over in the super market.
+Seriously, until I was introduced to the world of food blogging, this was a seasonal fruit I always passed over in the supermarket.
 I was so surprised the first time I cooked rhubarb when the tough and stringy stems turned into an unexpected tart and soft filling.
-It is truly a magical seasonal item to bake with, so don’t pass it over like I did for too many years!
+It is truly a magical seasonal item to bake with, so don’t pass it over as I did for too many years!